tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 In order to make Angular understand Meteor collection, `angular2-meteor` includes providers.

-Adding those providers to each component is annoying so we've added a new `bootstrap` that overrides the basic bootstrap method from `@angular/platform-browser-dynamic` and adds some those additional providers to your app.

-To use it, we need to install it from NPM:

-    meteor npm install angular2-meteor-auto-bootstrap --save

-Let's change `bootstrap` to load from `angular2-meteor-auto-bootstrap` instead of `@angular/platform-browser-dynamic` as follows:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="3.4"}}
+We added those providers in the first step by using `bootstrap` method from `angular2-meteor-auto-bootstrap` package.

-Now let's import the `Parties` from collections:
+Let's import the `Parties` from collections:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="3.2"}}

 and let's bind to the Cursor:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="3.5"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="3.3"}}

 # Inserting Parties from the Console